coletrumbocole/world-of-kata/README.md

 # world-of-kata
 Programming practice.
 Tour the world, simulating interesting experiences!
 Super combo attack for more special!

+## Get Started
+15 Minute Kata:
+ - Generate new project in one of: Angular, Laravel, React, static vanilla offline site.
+ - Generate cypress project for tests.
+ - Make an elevator door with floor indicator above.
+ - Make an elevator calling button panel.
+ - Add as many fun decorations to the wall and room as possible before time runs out.

-### Plans:
+## General Plans:
- - choose a daily starting point.
  - organize by kata, not by date.
    - tag after each day of kata.
    - create starting point that I start from for each kata.
- - make Laravel, React, vanilla JS versions of each project.
+ - make Laravel, React, Angular, vanilla JS versions of each project.
- - make vagrant box for each dev environment.
+ - make vagrant box for each dev environment?
  - include tests for various browsers -- especially screenreader.
  - make up a better kata than elevator simulator.
    - Something that works as a week-long project.